 Climate simulations are showing how just a half of a degree Fahrenheit change in global temperature can impact the amount of wildfire activity that we could see throughout the next few years.

 As part of the recent conference, scientists looked at the impact of this in places like Amazon and northern Africa.
-One reason the wildfire expansion is concerning is that these fires tend to generate a lot of small particles called PM2.5.
-These particles can get embedded in the lungs and cause various kinds of health conditions.
-Those with certain respiratory conditions are at higher risk.
-This is something else to look out for in terms of long term air pollution.
+One reason that people pay attention to wildfire expansion is that these fires tend to generate a lot of small particles called PM2.5.
+These particles can embed themselves in the lungs and cause various kinds of health conditions.
+Those with certain respiratory conditions have to think about being at higher risk.
+This is something else that people should look out for in terms of long term air pollution.

 Erosion and Dust Activity

-Another big issue is the erosion of soil, and the movement of fine particles from wetland areas that have been dried out due to climate changes affecting the topography.
+Another big issue is this: think about the erosion of soil, and the movement of fine particles from wetland areas that dry out.
+This happens due to climate changes affecting the topography.

-We talked recently about dry river beds, and how they can release clouds of toxins into the air that then move downwind.
+We talked recently about dry river beds, and how they can release clouds of toxins into the air.
+These then move downwind.

-Scientists are also looking at this phenomenon to see how it can be mitigated for human health.
+Scientists are also looking at this phenomenon.
+They want to see how it can be mitigated for human health.

 Scientists also talked about “inhalation of particulate matter and endothelial function” (related to the endothelium, an organ that lines all of your blood vessels and lymphatic vessels) and “impact of pollution on disease risk during a pandemic.”

-The next international conference is planned for March 2025.
+The next international conference is going to happen March 2025.

 The bottom line is that many of these harmful items are contaminating the air around us.

-We can work on reducing or eliminating them at the point of release, but we also have to look at how to protect ourselves as we see the fallout, from wildfires to factory pollution.
+We can work on reducing or eliminating them at the point of release.
+We also have to look at how to protect ourselves as we see the fallout, from wildfires to factory pollution.

 One way to do that is to clean the air inside your home with air monitors and air purifier machines.